 Product and disease registries;

 Real-world data is important because it enables researchers to go beyond data gathered throughout a traditional RCT.
-Because traditional RCTs gather data from a controlled sample population, their findings can be limited by the characteristics of the cohort examined in the trial.
+Because RCTs gather data from a controlled sample population, their findings can be limited by the characteristics of the cohort examined in the trial.
 Additionally, RCTs usually require significant investment and time for data to accumulate.

 RWD, on the other hand, can be collected from any number of cohorts or population sub-groups.
 The insights gained from such data can be extraordinarily valuable.
 Examining the use of a new medication or treatment protocol in special populations in real-world settings where patient’s behavior, cooccurring treatments and environmental factors are not influenced by participation in an RCT can provide powerful insights.

-With the passage of the 21st Century Cures Act, regulatory bodies such as the U.S. Food and Drug Administration (FDA) have begun to place greater emphasis on the use of real-world data and evidence to support regulatory decision making.2
+With the passage of the 21st Century Cures Act, regulatory bodies such as the U.S. Food and Drug Administration (FDA) have begun to place greater emphasis on the use of real-world data and evidence to support regulatory decision making.

 How Is Real-World Data Collected?

 Real-world data are collected in a variety of ways.
 Whenever we visit the doctor, file a claim with our insurance company, or strap on our smart watch, we are producing real-world data.
 The collector of these data (e.g., provider, health plan, technology platform) may have rights to use these data for research.
-These data can then be cleansed, standardized and deidentified.
-Often, additional steps in linkage across sources and mapping to common data models are taken to optimize the data’s utility for analytics and research.

-Real-World Data For Life Science Research
+Real-World Data for Life Science Research

 Real-world data can be a powerful tool for life science researchers.
 Used alone or in conjunction with data gathered from RCTs, RWD can help researchers gain insights into how therapies are performing in the real-world.
 Moreover, incorporating RWD into clinical research can help provide evidence for expanding the approved indications for the use of a medication into new types of patients, for new conditions, or for patients whose needs are not currently being met.4

 Many life science organizations, including biopharma companies and contract research organizations (CROs), are beginning to fully embrace RWD.
-In fact, a survey of life-science organizations found that over 90% of respondents currently use RWD in clinical development and decision-making.5 For life-science research organizations to keep up with the competition, routinely incorporating RWD into their projects is becoming a must.
+In fact, a survey of life-science organizations found that over 90% of respondents currently use RWD in clinical development and decision-making.

 Health plans and payers also realize the value that real-world data can bring to the table.
 Many payer groups understand how the evidence generated from RWD can promote informed safety monitoring, utilization management, and cost/value analysis.
-While it varies from organization to organization, some see benefit in utilizing RWD and RWE to inform pharmacy and therapeutic (P&T) committee decisions.5 5
+While it varies from organization to organization, some see benefit in utilizing RWD and RWE to inform pharmacy and therapeutic (P&T) committee decisions.

 RWD can also help payers determine the coverage of specific procedures, make contracting decisions with providers, assess the health of their populations, and track and report quality of care among other myriad benefits.

 When evaluating value-based care outcomes, including the use of medicines, payers are increasingly turning to real-world approaches.
-In some cases, payers have begun to tie payment for treatment to both short and long-term effectiveness of medicines and other treatments.7 These effectiveness measures are only possible because of access to, and analysis of, high-quality RWD.
+In some cases, payers have begun to tie payment for treatment to both short and long-term effectiveness of medicines and other treatments.
+These effectiveness measures are only possible because of access to, and analysis of, high-quality RWD.

-Real-World Data For Physicians
+Real-World Data for Physicians

 Physicians are an integral part of the generation of real-world data.
 Much of the RWD available for study is made possible because a healthcare provider entered patient data into an electronic health record (EHR).